 Dysfunctional uterine bleeding (DUB) may only be diagnosed after organic and systemic causes of bleeding have been excluded.
 DUB may be ovulatory or anovulatory.
 Typically, perimenarcheal and perimenopausal DUB is anovulatory.
 Patients with anovulatory cycles present with prolonged menses, irregular cycles, or intermenstrual bleeding.
 Usually the bleeding is painless and minimal, but severe bleeding can occur, resulting in anemia and iron depletion.

 A pregnancy test must be obtained on all women of reproductive age to rule out pregnancy as a cause of bleeding.
 Other laboratory evaluation is guided by the history and physical examination.
 A CBC should be checked if signs of excessive bleeding or anemia are present.
 A PT or INR may identify a coagulopathy.
 Obtain thyroid function tests in patients with symptoms and signs of thyroid dysfunction.
 Ultrasonography is an important imaging modality to determine uterine size, characteristics of the endometrium and to detect structural abnormalities.
-Ultrasound may be deferred for outpatient evaluation in ...
+Ultrasound may be deferred for outpatient ...